-Use tools like If-So to replace call-to-action textual value in specific dates.
-If you want a drag & drop personalizer tool to tweak the appearance of the call to action as well, you can try Growmatik.
+Use tools like If-So to replace call-to-action textual value on specific dates.
+If you want a drag-and-drop personalizer tool to tweak the appearance of the call to action, you can also try Growmatik.

 5. Send out Customized Emails for Up-selling and Cross-selling Items

 One of the best ways to engage recurring customers on your website is by sending up-selling or cross-selling emails.